triplingual/annotate/helpdocs/help/running-locally.md

 	```

 Navigate to [http://0.0.0.0:5555/annotate/](http://0.0.0.0:5555/annotate/) to create annotations

-IMPORTANT!!!!!
-After creating annotations make sure to click on the "Create/Load Annotations" button located in the bottom left hand corner of the Mirador viewer.
-If this is not done, no annotations will be created or deleted.
-This only has to be done before navigating away from the create annotations page .
-It does not have to be done when switching between manifests.

 # Add new annotations to GitHub Website Locally
 **Note** This should only be done if you have a GitHub website running.
 See [{{site.baseurl}}/creating-github]({{site.baseurl}}/creating-github) for instructions on how to create website.